 Many people turn their noses up at modern art.
 This is from the belief that modern art is all pretentious rubbish.
 The phrase “well they call anything art now” often comes up.
 Well, this may be true, there have been some very dubious pieces of art in modern times, Modern Art has very little to do with modern times.

-Ranging from 1860’s – 1970’s the era is less about when and more about what happened.
+Ranging from the 1860s – the 1970’s the era is less about when and more about what happened.
 This is the period when art changed from realism to experimentation.
 Prior to the period, Art was simply about recreating what the artist saw onto the canvas, when Artists such as Van Gogh, Paul Cézanne, and Paul Gauguin, began interpreting the scenes into surreal and Abstract forms of the real world.

 This transformed the entire narrative of art and the majority of what we call art today, even down to everyday art forms such as corporate logos and imagery, bears some thanks to the visionary works of these artists.

-What this means for the Museum of Modern Art is the collection is actually filled not with bizarre creations of pretentious artists of today, which really struggle to resonate with more down to earth audiences, but is instead filled with some of the best works of art from some of the best painters that ever lived.
-There are more masterpieces in the MoMA than just about any other gallery on the planet.
+What this means for the Museum of Modern Art is the collection is actually filled not with bizarre creations of pretentious artists of today, which really struggle to resonate with more down-to-earth audiences, but is instead filled with some of the best works of art from some of the best painters that ever lived.
+There are more masterpieces in the MoMA than in just about any other gallery on the planet.
 We take a look later on at exactly what you will find in the MoMA.

-Who does the The MoMA Suit?
+Who does The MoMA Suit?

 However, the accessibility of the museum reaches far beyond art fanatics.
 Masterpieces are often considered such for their simple brilliance.
 It takes a very uninterested soul to look into some of these pieces and not be moved.

 On our first visit, I was very uninterested in the MoMA, but Kate had studied Art at University and really wanted to take a look.
 So naturally, I obliged (We compromised on visiting the Intrepid later in the trip, something Kate is less interested in).
-This makes me the perfect example of someone who is not that into art, and definitely nt Modern Art.
+This makes me the perfect example of someone who is not that into art, and definitely not Modern Art.

 The MoMA is world-beating in so many regards.
 The importance of many of the works really makes this an absolute must-see Museum for Art Lovers, real Art fanatics should come to New York JUST to see the museum it is right up there with the best in the world.
 As far as modern art goes, it is completely unsurpassed, nowhere else even comes close.